 #r "System.IO.Compression" //add reference (the dll is in the GAC) using System.IO.Compression; //include namespace string startPath = @"c:\example\start"; string zipPath = @"c:\example\result.zip"; ZipFile.CreateFromDirectory(startPath, zipPath);

 #r directive adds a reference to the specified assembly.

 Here are some examples of how to use it:

-#r "MyLib.dll"reference an assembly that is located in the same folder as the current workbook
+#r "MyLib.dll"- reference an assembly from the same folder as the current workbook

 When defining general purpose functions and classes, it can be useful to put them in their own script files.
 We can reference them using the

 Here are some examples: